EAL Policy-Whole School

 In our School the teaching and learning, achievements, attitudes and well being of all the children are important.
 All children are encouraged to achieve the highest possible standards.
-We do this by taking into account of each child’s life experiences and needs.
+We do this by considering each child’s life experiences and needs.

 At Cranleigh Abu Dhabi, all pupils for whom English is an additional language should have access to the full curriculum and the full range of co-curricular activities on the same basis as all other pupils.